Samsung Galaxy Watch 4 & Watch 4 Classic review: Just in time

 Made of lighter aluminum, the Watch 4 comes in four colors: Pink Gold (40mm only), Silver, Black, and Green (44mm only).
 The Watch 4 Classic is limited to the more muted Silver or Black options in both sizes.

+The Galaxy Watch 4 comes in some great color choices, including the new Maison Kitsuné edition for $400 and the Galaxy Watch 4 Classic Thome Browne edition priced at $800.

-While both of the smaller sizes start at $250 and $350, respectively, going up to the larger options adds $30 — $280 and $380 — while including LTE capabilities adds yet another $50 on top of that.
+While smaller sizes start at $250 and $350, upgrading to the larger options adds $30 — $280 and $380 — while including LTE capabilities adds yet another $50 on top of that.
 The most expensive model, the 46mm Watch 4 Classic with LTE, sets you back $430.

 Samsung Galaxy Watch 4: Hardware and design

-It's no surprise, given Samsung's iterative approach to hardware design over the past few years, that the Watch 4 looks like the Watch 2 Active and the Watch 4 Classic looks like the Watch 3.
+Given Samsung's iterative approach to hardware design over the past few years, it's no surprise that the Watch 4 looks like the Watch 2 Active and the Watch 4 Classic looks like the Watch 3.
 The names might be confusing, but there's a continuity here that I appreciate.

-I reviewed the larger versions of both watches, and each of them come with 20mm sport bands made of fluoroelastomer, a synthesized rubber that is generally comfortable and doesn't irritate the skin.
-(For some reason, the Classic comes with a ridged sport band with a traditional watch clasp while the cheaper Watch 4 comes with a straighter band that terminates in the kind of loop clasp Apple popularized with the Apple Watch.)
+I reviewed the larger versions of both watches, and each of them comes with 20mm sport bands made of fluoroelastomer, a synthesized rubber that's generally comfortable and doesn't irritate the skin.
+(For some reason, the Classic comes with a ridged sport band with a traditional watch clasp, while the cheaper Watch 4 comes with a straighter band that terminates in the kind of loop clasp Apple popularized with the Apple Watch.)
 The good news is that, unlike the Apple Watch, the lugs support any quick-release watch strap, and I got to work replacing the sport band on the Classic with a lovely blue leather band from an old Victorinox I still wear from time to time.

 Samsung Galaxy Watch 4 vs. Watch 4 Classic Specifications

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.